What gearing do you need to ride in the mountains?

 I'd say that 34x28 is pretty much the minimum, even if you’re really fit, because there are some really steep sections on many of the climbs and you will appreciate being able to tackle them without resorting to a lung-searing effort or knee-bursting low cadence.
 That's the gearing that I keep on my bike to ride here, and I'm 71kg and race-fit.
 This is no place for a 53/39 chainset!

-If your rear derailleur has the capacity, a cassette that goes up to 30t or 32t will make a significant difference and is the most affordable way to lower your gearing.
-Shimano has now introduced an 11-30 at the more affordable Ultegra level and 11-32 is available in 105, though it's a tad weighty.
-Remember that you will likely need to extend or replace your chain, or be extremely diligent about avoiding cross-chaining into big-big.
+If your rear derailleur has the capacity, a cassette that goes up to 32t or 34t will make a significant difference and is the most affordable way to lower your gearing.
+Shimano has now introduced an 11-34 at Ultegra and 105 levels, offering a 1:1 gear.
+New 12-speed Shimano groupsets are expected summer 2021 with lower options.
+Remember that you will likely need to extend or replace your chain, or be diligent about avoiding cross-chaining into big-big.

-A 34x32, and especially a 33x33, makes almost any climb possible for almost any rider, but you have to remember that you will be travelling more slowly and a major climb could take well over two hours.
+On the road, a 1:1 gear or lower makes almost any climb possible for almost any rider, but you have to remember that you will be travelling more slowly and a major climb could take well over two hours.
 The likes of the Col du Tourmalet, 19km on the Luz side, could represent an endeavour beyond three hours.
 Something to keep in mind when planning your days.

 A 1x drivetrain - that is, with a single chainring - will be at its most limiting in the mountains where you will experience a greater breadth of speeds than anywhere else.
 Yes, you can achieve the range with, say, a 44x10-42, but the jumps between gears will be unpleasantly large.
 Alternatively, a less gappy cassette will limit the range and you'll either be grinding uphill or unable to pedal downhill even on the gentle valley descents.
 It can work, but it's compromised.